 In 2012, Marc was recruited for a teaching position at his alma mater, Penn State’s College of Information Sciences and Technology, and returned to State College, excited by the opportunity to give back to the community as an educator.
 Today, he serves on the Faculty Senate and teaches classes related to cyber law and the global economy.

 Marc never thought he would go into politics, but after Congress tried to kick millions of Americans off of their health insurance in order to give a massive tax break to the ultra-wealthy, Marc felt called to act.
 He first started a group called PA5 Truth and Action, dedicated to organizing local activists and concerned citizens and mobilizing them against the effort to repeal the Affordable Care Act.
-The repeal effort was successfully beaten back, but it became clear that Glenn Thompson—the recipient of millions of dollars in donations from the health insurance industry, Big Pharma, and Wall Street banks—had decided to stop listening to his own constituents altogether.
-Marc decided to step up and run against Thompson to give the people of Pennsylvania’s Fifth District a chance to vote for a representative who would work for them, rather than for big corporations and ultra-wealthy donors.
+The repeal effort was successfully beaten back, but it became clear that Congressional Republicans—the recipients of millions of dollars in donations from the health insurance industry, Big Pharma, and Wall Street banks—had decided to stop listening to their own constituents altogether.
+Marc decided to step up and run to give the people of Pennsylvania a chance to vote for a representative who would work for them, rather than for big corporations and ultra-wealthy donors.

-Marc declared his candidacy in September of 2017, and kicked off his campaign by announcing plans for a Listening Tour that will visit all 16 counties in the district, where citizens of any political affiliation can come and voice their concerns.
-He is incredibly grateful for the insights, feedback, support and encouragement he has received from people across the district.
+Marc declared his candidacy in September of 2017 and kicked off his campaign by announcing plans for a Listening Tour that will visit every county in his district, where citizens of any political affiliation can come and voice their concerns.
+He is incredibly grateful for the insights, feedback, support, and encouragement he has received from people across the district.

 Marc is the proud husband of his incredible and supportive wife (and high school sweetheart) Becky, and the loving father of his two wonderful young daughters, Claire and Molly.